prevwong/reka.js/docs/guides/getting-started.md

 ## Define a new State

-First, we need a new `Reka` instance which requires a `State` data type which will be used to store the components and global variables created by the end-user.
+First, we need a new `Reka` instance which requires a `State` data type that will be used to store the components and global variables created by the end-user.

 For now, we will create an initial `State` type with a simple App component: